-The World Health Organization recommends children aged 6 to 14 exercise in order to improve cardiorespiratory and muscular fitness, bone health, and cardiovascular and metabolic health biomarkers.
+The World Health Organization (WHO) recommends children aged 6 to 14 exercise in order to improve cardio respiratory and muscular fitness, bone health, and cardiovascular and metabolic health bio markers.
 WHO goes on to state that children should accumulate at least 60 minutes of moderate to vigorous intensity physical activity daily and most of this activity should be aerobic.
 This is where Aikido of El Paso steps in.
 Our youth aikido classes focus on maintaining a healthy lifestyle, both physically and emotionally.
 Young students learn the importance of non-resistance.
-As Morihei Ueshiba, founder of aikido, said: “Aikido is not for correcting others, but for correcting your own mind.”
+As Morihei Ueshiba, founder of aikido, said, “Aikido is not for correcting others, but for correcting your own mind.”
 As far as martial arts go, aikido stands apart from the rest.
 It is both a martial art and philosophy that the student can take throughout his or her daily life.
 This makes youth aikido lessons a great choice for children in the El Paso area.

 What Aikido of El Paso Has to Offer

 Aikido of El Paso’s youth program teaches practical and proven self-defense methods while enforcing clear rules of good behavior to be followed in class and at home.
-Our highest-qualified and most patient instructors are trained in effective teaching strategies to reach youth of all abilities.
+Our highest-qualified and most patient instructors are trained in effective teaching strategies to reach the youth of all abilities.
 Aikido youth lessons encourage cooperative behaviors in class that aid young people who are dealing with challenges in their daily lives.
 All of this is accomplished without the use of tournaments and competitions.
 Competition is developed within the individual to better themselves, not directed outward to dominate others.

 Youth Aikido Classes for Children Aged 6 to 14